KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What is an Iterator?
 *	What is the main difference between Object.values and Object.entries method?
 * Sync/async/defered scripts
+* Difference between document `load` event and document `DOMContentLoaded` event?
+* Explain the same-origin policy with regards to JavaScript
+* Why would you use something like the `load` event?
+Does this event have disadvantages?
+Do you know any alternatives, and why would you use those?

 // Still need to study
 * [Explain event delegation](#explain-event-delegation)